Common Approaches to Market Segmentation

 For example, the youth market (roughly ages five to thirteen) not only influences how their parents spend money, but also how they make purchases of their own.
 Manufacturers of products such as toys, records, snack foods, and video games have designed promotional efforts directed at this group.
 “Tweens” are children between the ages of eight and twelve who are discovering what it means to be a consumer and are shaping the attitudes and brand perceptions they will carry with them as they grow up and gain more purchasing power.
 The elderly market (age sixty-five and over) has grown in importance for producers of products such as low-cost housing, cruises, hobbies, and health care.

-The following video illustrates how one company created a massive hit among young men by focusing its product development, advertising, and marketing promotion on the unique needs and interests of the young male segment.
+The following advertisement illustrates how the advertising and marketing promotion of Dove’s Men+Care product line focuses on the unique needs and interests of the young to middle-aged male segment.

 Life stage is another demographic trait associated with age, gender, marital, and family status.
 There is evidence that individuals and families go through predictable behavioral patterns associated with buying behaviors.
 For example, a young couple with one young child has far different purchasing needs than empty-nesters in their late fifties or single, middle-aged professionals.